 Is there a deadline for claiming EIS benefits?

-Yes, you must claim your benefits within 60 days from the date of loss of employment.
+There is one indeed.
+All benefits are to be claimed within 60 days from the date of loss of employment.

-In addition, you need to meet the Contributions Qualifying Conditions (CQC) (i.e. must have paid contributions to EIS PERKESO for a minimum number of months within a specified period).
+In addition, you’ll need to meet the Contributions Qualifying Conditions (CQC) (i.e. must have paid contributions to EIS PERKESO for a minimum number of months within a specified period).

 What documents should I get ready before applying for EIS benefits?

-Before meeting with the SOCSO officer, you will need to prepare and bring along the original copy of these documents.
-For online applications, you may need to scan the following documents that you own.
+Before meeting with the SOCSO officer, prepare and bring along the original copy of these documents.
+For online applications, scan the following documents that you own.

 - Termination letter (including VSS, MSS, or similar schemes)